 Unpacking a busy mind before bed

 About 50% of survey respondents reported that having a busy mind and stress is a barrier to getting a full night of sleep.
 This information inspired facilitators of the Calm program (drop in relaxation sessions) to provide sessions that impart strategies for unpacking a busy mind before bed.
 The strategies include the following:

 1. Journaling: Before bed, write down what you have on your mind in that moment; this may include creative ideas, worries, upcoming events, responsibilities, stressors, and to-do lists.
 Be as specific as you can with your to-do lists, including the responsibilities and deadlines on your list, and when you will accomplish them (dates/times!).
 You may even want to write down your plan for accomplishing your to-do in a daily planner, so that you have the assurance that the information is collected in a place where you will be reminded of your timeline.
 Also, write down what you've already accomplished from the to-do list on that day.

 2. Meditation and breath-work are evidenced-based techniques for eliciting the relaxation response.
 These experiences can help the mind and body relax before bed.
 Try this meditation .
 You may also want to try this breathing technique, facilitated by Dr. James Gordon from the Center for Mind-Body Medicine.

 3. Mindful.org provides "5 ways to wind down and fall asleep" if you'd like to learn more!

 Sleep Kits Distribution

 Health Services has distributed over 750 sleep kits to students.
-The kits included an eye mask, ear plugs, a variety of bags of tea, along with education on "ten tips for getting better sleep".
+The kits included an eye mask, ear plugs, tea, along with education on "ten tips for getting better sleep".
 What are those ten tips you might ask?

 10 Tips for Getting Better Sleep